SURYASNAIR1/Cybersecurity-/LAN Based Insider Attacks.md

 Ans: The arp_cop and scan_poisoner plugins are useful tools in Ettercap that can be used to detect ARP Cache Poisoning attacks.

-To use the arp_cop plugin, you can follow these steps:
+To use the arp_cop plugin follow these steps:

 Open a terminal window and start Ettercap.